davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ### Design systems and Atomic Design
 During the design phase I had many constructive conversations with the designer, including prototyping some ideas to help decide on an overall approach to various design aspects.
 He decided we needed a design system in order to retain both flexibility and design coherence for not only what we were building now, but what we might want to build in the future.

 Building a design system requires a modular, hierarchical approach, and this approach is well supported by using a pattern library.
-Brad Frost's Atomic Design concept was a natural fit with the designer's way of thinking about the new design, and so it was that we chose atomic design as the mental model for our new site design approach.
+Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) concept was a natural fit with the designer's way of thinking about the new design, and so it was that we chose atomic design as the mental model for our new site design approach.

 Atomic Design considers reusable, composable design patterns in a heirarchy described in terms of `atoms`, `molecules`, and `organisms`.
 An `atom` is the smallest unit of the design system, for example buttons and links, A more complex `molecule` pattern may be composed by assembling a collection of `atom`-level patterns, for example a teaser within a listing.
 An `organism` is more complex again, and may comprise a number of included `atoms` and `molecules`.
 (We discovered that it's not really worth trying to impose a strict hierarchy to distinguish `molecules` from `organisms`.
-It's okay for `molecule`s to contain other `molecule`s as well as `atom`s.
+It's okay for `molecule`s to contain other `molecule`s as well as `atom`s, and for `organisms` to contain `organisms` as well as lower-order patterns.
 With only 3 hierarchy levels to play with, we found we got most benefit from a pragmatic interpretation of the atomic design hierarchy.)

-Having decided on atomic design, we chose PatternLab as the natural tool to deliver it.
-PatternLab uses mustache templating and provides a web interface to display the patterns next to the markup that defines them, along with any optional annotations you may wish to supply.
-Since we started the project, other pattern library candidates have appeared that may have served just as well, e.g. Fractal, but they just weren't available back then; PatternLab was the the best available tool at the time, and it has served us well.
+Having decided on atomic design, we chose [PatternLab](http://patternlab.io/) as the natural tool to deliver it.
+PatternLab uses [mustache templating](http://mustache.github.io/) and provides a web interface to display the patterns next to the markup that defines them, along with any optional annotations you may wish to supply.
+Since we started the project, other pattern library candidates have appeared that may have served just as well, for example [Fractal](https://fractal.build/), but they just weren't available back then; PatternLab was the the best available tool at the time, and it has served us well.

 ### Principles
 Before starting work, we agreed a set of principles that would guide our approach to decision making along the way.

 #### Don't lock out the readers

-##### Progressive enhancement
+##### Progressively enhancemed
 A reader could be anywhere in the world on any platform.
-It's vital that the content (mainly results of scientific research), and core functionality be available to everyone, regardless of platform.
-It was vital that we don't mandate a high technological baseline in order to read the journal.
-For this reason, and to be a good web citizen generally, we ensured that JavaScript is not required to use the site: you get an enhanced experience if it's available, but content and core functionality does not require it.
+It's vital that the content (mainly results of scientific research), and core functionality be available to everyone, regardless of platform, so we couldn't mandate a high technological baseline in order to read the journal.
+For this reason, and to be a good web citizen generally, we would use a [progessive enhancement](https://alistapart.com/article/understandingprogressiveenhancement) approach to ensure that JavaScript is not required to use the site: you get an enhanced experience if it's available, but content and core functionality does not require it.

 ##### Responsive
-It should be a given these days, but it's worth mentioning anyway that the website should be responsive so it will display appropriately, whatever the size of the users' screens.
+It should be a given these days, but it's worth mentioning anyway that the website should be [responsive](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/) so it will display appropriately, whatever the size of the users' screens.

 ##### Performance
 No one likes waiting for a web page to load, and if it takes too long, users will bail.
 If a user is on a narrow bandwidth or a high latency connection then any performance problems are exacerbated.
 Data costs vary across the world, and we don't want it to cost more than necessary to read our content.
 Performance was considered throughout the build, using ideas of a performance budget, techniques such as responsive images, not using a library unless we needed it, and allowing for HTTP/2 serving of smaller resources (more details later [ - LINK!]).